MelyssaMinto/website/content/post/2018-06-06-finished-my-first-year-of-grad-school.md

 </center>
 </http>

 Coming from a small liberal arts college to a large R1 research institution was more than I bargained for.
 For as long as I can remember, I have always been one of the top students in my class.
 So when **EVERYONE** warned me that grad school would be hard, I thought to myself "I've made it through every other obstacle, I've got this".
 I, in-fact, did not have it.
-I severly underestimated the huge lifestyle change I was undergoing.
-As a more _Type-A_ person I LOVE strucure, I was used to structure.
+I severely underestimated the huge lifestyle change I was undergoing.
+As a more _Type-A_ person I LOVE structure, I was used to structure.

 <http>
 <center>